lm-sys/FastChat/README.md

 #### Single GPU
 The command below requires around 14GB of GPU memory for Vicuna-7B and 28GB of GPU memory for Vicuna-13B.
-See the "No Enough Memory" section below if you do not have enough memory.
+See the ["Not Enough Memory" section](#not-enough-memory) below if you do not have enough memory.
 `--model-path` can be a local folder or a Hugging Face repo name.
 ```
 python3 -m fastchat.serve.cli --model-path lmsys/vicuna-7b-v1.3